The Fig Tree, and The Pure Existential Panic You Face In Your 20's

 The issue is - as much as we may collectively joke about it - this exact mentality can be a corrosive force when your own mental health is shaken, as I learnt two years ago.

-For me, everything came to a head in the summer of 2022 when I turned 25 and my Mum went to rehab.
+For me, everything came to a head in the summer of 2022 when I turned 25 and a loved one went to rehab.

-I had spent a huge chunk of my childhood watching my Mum battle addiction so when she went to rehab, it felt like the fairytale ending I had always dreamed of… Except it wasn’t, and she relapsed.
+I had spent a huge chunk of my childhood watching this person battle addiction so when she went to rehab, it felt like the fairytale ending I had always dreamed of… Except it wasn’t, and she relapsed.
 And when she relapsed, I let my feet fall away from the earth.

-In the face of the pain I was going through (and lots of other things, I have to add) I decided the time had come for me to switch up my life, and - get this - “find myself.”
+In the face of the pain, I decided the time had come for me to switch up my life, and - get this - “find myself.”

 I chose to channel all of my energy into the mission of living the mid 20’s dream as my most ‘authentic’ self.
 I wanted to scrape away any trauma, any people-pleasing, any fear, and go where my heart took me.
 I decided that my past had been far too taken up with the concerns of others, and therefore the challenge must now be to brutally examine every inch of my life as it was, and, moving forward, to do everything I wanted to do.